Brandes History, Family Crest & Coats of Arms

 - Charles Brandes, American money manager

-- Ramona Brandes, American Democrat politician, Delegate to Democratic National Convention from Washington, 2004
+- Ramona Brandes, American Democratic Party politician, Delegate to Democratic National Convention from Washington, 2004

 - Michael L. Brandes, American politician, Representative from Texas 10th District, 1994